 This project includes seven miles of 3R design widening and overlay with four miles of passing lanes and detour shoofly’s with bridge replacements.
 We worked closely with ODOT to avoid costly relocation of gas lines and a number of property impacts.
 Our design also includes nine vertical curve corrections, additional turning movements and traffic signals along a one-mile stretch of urban highway.

 MKEC’s Transportation Manager, Greg Sparks, PE, says a key to working well together is providing options to their partners and being open minded of possible solutions.
 “We approach each and every project individually.
 By assessing the challenge at hand, we can present unique solutions that fit within the client’s needs.”
 MKEC doesn’t force the client to accept a particular option if the project doesn’t call for it.

 This approach was evident in our design of the new Kickapoo Turnpike, a $65M project to design a four-mile section of four-lane divided interstate, including two interchanges and nine bridges including one over a FEMA Zone AE floodplain and regulatory floodway.
 We worked closely with the Oklahoma Turnpike Authority to minimize right of way impacts along the new turnpike while accounting for a possible future frontage road in select locations within our corridor.
 Our design included modeling the future frontage road in conjunction with the design of the mainline alignment, thereby limiting future utility and right of way impacts.
-Construction is expected to be completed in spring of 2021.

 Ongoing relationships make everyone better